How to Use a Mala and Choose!

+Meditation and mantra practice has been used as a powerful tool for centuries to calm, regroup, heal and spiritually evolve into our best selves.
 First, start by choosing a Mala that feels best to you.
-You can choose by Healing Property or Birthstone.
+You can choose by Healing Property or Birthstone, or use our birthday numerology calculator to choose the right healing prayer beads for you.
 You can also choose by the type of meditation mantra practice that you may have started.
-For Peaceful practices, you can choose crystal or lapis.
-Bone and Rudraksha are used for wrathful practices.
+For peaceful mantra meditation practices, you can choose crystal or lapis.
+Bone and Rudraksha are used often for wrathful practices.
 If you are doing prostrations, Bodhi, Sandalwood or Rosewood work well.
 Most beads are full sized, standard 8mm.
 In general, go with what inspires… Let your mala choose you!

-First, light a candle and then sit down with your mala.
+How to use a mala: first, light a candle and then sit down with your mala.
 The mala should be held with the left hand, and you start your recitation at the first bead after the guru bead.
 The guru bead is not counted.
-The Mani Mantra is the Sanskrit mantra of Avolokiteshvara, the Bodhisattva of Compassion.
+Mantra meditation is the practice of a word or phrase that you repeat.
+They are often sanskrit in the Buddhist and Yogic traditions.
+You can also use an affirmation, like the word “calm” or a healing phrase like “I love myself.”In Tibetan Buddhism, The Mani Mantra is the Sanskrit mantra of Avolokiteshvara, the Bodhisattva of Compassion.
 It is as follows: OM MANI PADME HUM, which literally translates as “Hail to the Jewel in the Lotus.”
 It transliterates to: ohm manee padmae hoom.
-It is considered to be “the sacred six syllables."
+It is considered to be “the sacred six syllables,” as shown here.

 The Mani Mantra is the most common Mahayana Buddhist Mantra, that is open for all to chant as a compliment to meditation practice.
 In Tibetan culture, it is common to see laypeople walking on the street, reciting the mani mantra, semi-audibly.
 Other mantras and meditation practices should be personally given to you by a Buddhist or Hindu teacher, and should not be recited without instruction.
 In general, the more ritualized or Tantric Buddhist practices come as an extension of a relationship with a teacher, and are not public.
 Mantras can be very powerful tools and a personal relationship with a formal teacher and or Sangha (meditation community) is always recommended.